 They should change their mind set from rote learning to conceptualization, learning-to-learn, problem-solving and discovery learning, which are essential requirements for wage and self-employment opportunities.

 We love music, chai and of course people!
-Drop by to meet us anytime :)
+Drop in to meet us anytime :)

 Made with in Nashik